“A leader is one who knows the way, goes the way, and shows the way.”– John C. Maxwell 1

 One style fit all?

-Since these styles impact positive and negative emotions in employees, each of these styles have a distinct impact on the company’s culture.
+Since these styles impact positive and negative emotions in employees, each of these styles has a distinct impact on the company’s culture.
 We will be writing individual pieces on each of these styles and how do they impact your company’s culture.
-To find out what impact your company’s leadership style has on your company’s culture, reach out to us as firstname.lastname@example.org
+To find out what impact your company’s leadership style has on your company’s culture, reach out to us at email@example.com